ZhuorenLi/ZhuorenLi.github.io/content/projectex/optimization-based -motion-planning/index.md

 ![png](overtakeresult11.png)
 ![png](overtakeresult12.png)

+Able to recat to deceleration in advanced in cut-in scenario with smoother acceleration and speed changes.
+In overtaking scenario, it able to overtake continuously with smoother lane-change driving way.
+It is also capable of avoiding possible lane-change failures and potential risks associated with reckless lane-change maneuver through uncertainty characterization.

-## Mixed Integer Programming with Hybrid Model Predictive Control
+## **Mixed Integer Programming with Hybrid Model Predictive Control**
 Collaborating student: *Encheng Tu, 3rd-year Graduated Student*.

 ### **Motivation**